tgolla/TGolla.Swashbuckle.AspNetCore/TGolla.AspNetCore.Mvc.Filters/Readme.md

-﻿This package implements the code solution for a StackOverflow question on how to secure an API call with more then one policy.
+﻿This package implements the code solution for a StackOverflow question on how to secure an API call with more than one policy.

 StackOverflow
 https://stackoverflow.com/questions/51443605/how-to-include-multiple-policies